brainlife/docs/docs/tutorial/fmri-preprocessing-tutorial.md

 ### Generate surfaces using Freesurfer:

-1. Go to the 'Archives' page of your project by clicking the 'Archives' tab.
-1. Select the anatomical (T1w & T2w) images and the functional data datatypes by clicking the box next to the datasets.
-1. Click the 'Stage to process'
-    * For Project, make sure your project is selected
-    * For Process, select 'Create New Process'
-    * For Description, name the process 'fmriPrep Preprocessing'
-    * Hit 'OK'
-1. On the 'Process' tab, click 'Submit App' to submit a new application.
+1. On the 'Process' tab of your project, click 'Submit App' to submit a new application.
     * In the search bar, type 'Freesurfer.'
     * Click the app card.
 1. On the 'Submit App' page, select the following: